gregogalante/evnt/README.md

 Every command has three steps to execute:

-- The params normalization which normalize the parameters used to run the command.
-- The params validation which validates the parameters used to run the command.
+- The params normalization and validation which validates the parameters used to run the command.
 - The logic validation which checks the command can be executed in compliance with the system rules.
 - The event intialization which initializes an event object used to save the command.